 - Increases Volume and Sustain, Improves String Balance

 - Made in USA

 The famous JLD Bridge Doctor (Brass Pin Mount) gets a face lift with this new model, which includes hand-set Mother-of-Pearl inlays at the top of each brass pin.
-The standard Brass Pin Mount model has flat-top brass pins.
 This is a hard to find item, but we have it here at Blue Star Music!

 A unique solution to a common bridge problem, this spruce device attaches beneath a guitar bridge.
 An adjustable spruce "pressure post" rests against the tailblock, providing leverage to flatten the soundboard.
 This results in increased playability and better action, increased volume and sustain, and improved string balance.
 The overall result is an amazing improvement in the richness and depth of the sound on your guitar.

 Note!
 You do not have to have a bowed soundboard to use this product!
 Using it on a normal guitar will provide increased volume and sustain, and provide a richer, more balanced tone overall.
 Installing this product will also prevent your soundboard from bowing in the future!

 This model works on both 6-string and 12-string guitars.
 For 12-string guitars, the six brass pins are used in one of the two string peg rows (typically the row furthest from the soundhole), and your normal string pegs are used in the other row of holes.
 Note that there is not enough room to put 12 brass pins into most 12-string bridges, and extra brass pins are not available.
 Only one of the brass pins connects to the Bridge Doctor mechanism -- the others are used to replace your existing string pegs.